kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `TaintTolerationNodeAffinitySemverComparisonOperators`
+  - Feature gate name: `TolerationAffinitySemverOperators`
   - Components depending on the feature gate:
     - kube-apiserver
     - kube-scheduler